Ventilation flow rate testing for new-builds, conversions and extensions.

 Book a Part F extractor fan test

-If you need Part F extractor fan testing for a new-build dwelling, extension, conversion or refurbishment, please contact Barlings KWA.
+If you need Part F extractor fan testing for a new-build dwelling, extension, conversion or refurbishment, please contact Barlings KWA Ltd.

 We can confirm what information is required, arrange a suitable test date and provide a report for Building Control.